Mery369/flavornest_project/README.md

     <figcaption>Project Board</figcaption>
 </figure>

+### Must Have user stories

+ #### User Story name : Manage the Blog Posts
+As a Site user I can create, read, update and delete posts so that I can manage my profile content

+#### Acceptance Criteria

+1. **Create a Post:**
+   - The Site user can create a new recipe post with a recipe_name, ingredients, image , instructions.
+   - The post is published and visible on the homepage once approved.
+   - The post can be categorized (e.g., breakfast, lunch, snacks).

+2. **Update a Post:**
+   - The Site user can update their posts, modifying the recipe_name, ingredients, image, or category.

+3. **Delete a Post:**
+   - The Site user can delete their post when necessary.

+#### Tasks

+##### 1. Design the Post Creation Form
+   - The form should include input fields for:
+     - Recipe Name
+     - Ingredients
+     - Instructions
+     - Recipe Image
+     - Cooking Time
+     - Preparation Time
+     - Category (e.g., Breakfast, Lunch, Vegan)
+   - Form should allow file upload for images and provide validation for required fields.

+### 2. Implement the Backend (Model)
+   - **Create Recipe Model:**
+     - Define a `Recipe` model with fields:
+       - `recipe_name` (CharField)
+       - `slug` (SlugField)
+       - `ingredients` (TextField)
+       - `instructions` (TextField)
+       - `recipe_image` (ImageField)
+       - `status` ((0, "Draft"), (1, "Published"))
+       - `category` (ForeignKey to Category model)
+       - `author` (ForeignKey to User)
+     - Define a `Category` model with categories like `breakfast`, `lunch`, `vegan`, etc.
+     - Add necessary relationships between models (e.g., Recipe-Category, Recipe-User).

+### 3. Create the View for Post Creation
+   - Handle both GET and POST requests for creating a post.
+   - On POST, the data is saved to the database, with a default status of 'not approved' until approved by an admin.
+   - Redirect to the post list page or show a success message after the post is saved.

+### 4. Display Posts on the Homepage
+   - **View to Fetch and Display Posts:**
+     - Show only posts where `status = 'published'` and are approved.
+     - Display posts with basic details: title, category, and a thumbnail image.

+### 5. Create Recipe Detail Page
+   - **View to Display Recipe Details:**
+     - Show full content of the post with recipe details like ingredients and instructions.
+     - Display the post image and show the author's name.

+### 6. Category Filter on Recipe Page
+   - **Category Filter:**
+     - Allow users to filter recipes by categories like `breakfast`, `lunch`, or `vegan`.
+     - This can be implemented using a dropdown or clickable category filters at the top of the recipes page.

+### 7. Implement Edit Recipe Form
+   - **Create Edit View:**
+     - If the logged-in user is the author of the post, they should have the option to edit the post.
+     - The form should pre-fill the current post’s data and allow editing of the title, content, image, and category.

+### 8. Add an Edit Button on Recipe Detail Page
+   - **Edit Button Visibility:**
+     - Display an "Edit" button only for the author of the post.

+### 9. Create a View to Handle Updating Recipes
+   - **Update Recipe View:**
+     - Allow the author to update their post using a form (pre-filled with current data).

+### 10. Add a Delete Button on the Recipe Detail Page
+   - **Delete Button Visibility:**
+     - Display a "Delete" button only for the author of the post.
+     - When clicked, the post should be deleted from the database.

+### 11. Post Default Status on Creation
+   - When a post is created, it is set to `draft` by default until it is approved by an admin.

+### 12. Admin Interface for Approval/Rejecting Posts
+   - Create an admin interface to approve or reject posts based on the admin's review.
+   - Admins can change the `status` of a post to `approved` or `rejected`.

+### 13. Design UI for Post Creation, Update, and Delete Pages
+   - Ensure that the pages for creating, editing, and deleting posts are intuitive and user-friendly.
+   - Provide clear forms with validation and appropriate success/error messages.

+### 14. Perform Manual Testing of the Entire Workflow
+   - Test the process of creating, reading, updating, and deleting posts from the perspective of a site user.
+   - Test admin approval/rejection process to ensure posts are correctly displayed when approved.
+   - Test category filtering to ensure users can view posts by specific categories.

+## User Story: "As a site user, I can click on a recipe name so that I can read the full recipe content"

+### Acceptance Criteria:
+- When a blog post recipe title is clicked on, a detailed view of the post is seen.
+- User can print the recipe.

+---

+### Tasks:

+1. **Create Recipe Detail View:**
+   - Implement a view in Django that fetches the full recipe based on the recipe ID or slug.

+2. **Design Recipe Detail Page:**
+   - Display the full content of the recipe:
+     - Title
+     - Ingredients
+     - Instructions
+     - Image
+     - Category

+3. **Add a Print Button:**
+   - Add a button or link on the recipe detail page to allow the user to print the recipe.

+4. **Ensure Proper URL Mapping:**
+   - Define a URL pattern for the recipe detail page, passing the recipe ID or slug in the URL to fetch the correct recipe.

+5. **Add Styling for Print-Friendly Version:**
+   - Implement a print-friendly layout that ensures the recipe is displayed properly when printed.

+6. **Test Recipe Detail and Print Functionality:**
+   - Verify that clicking on a recipe title redirects the user to the correct recipe detail page.
+   - Test the print button functionality to ensure the recipe can be printed correctly.
 ***Wireframes***

 <p>To follow best practice, using Bootstrap (which is mobile-first), I decided to create the mobile wireframe, and then scale it up for larger screens.</p>